jyoutir/jyoutir.github.io/_pages/about.md

 ## Who I am, what I do, and where I'm going

 I'm a Mathematics student in the UK.
-I love maths and coding.
+I love maths and coding 🤓 ☝️.
 I spend most of my time solving problems and trying to create solutions that people might like.
-Otherwise I like to read, cook, play piano, climb and make delicious coffee.
+Otherwise I like to read, cook, play piano, write, climb and make yummy coffee.

-When I retire, I want to run a coffee shop and roastery with a bookstore 🤓 ☝️.
-Maybe raise a cat.
+I will solve problems for people, do maths, and code until im 100.
+Maybe learn to roast coffee and start a roastery or raise a cat.
-Until then, I hope to keep my curiosity and love for reading and research alive, continuing to make what excites.
+Above everything I'll continue reading, researching, and continue making what excites.

 ## Website Structure